-There may also be additional costs relating to any necessary veterinary treatment
+There may also be additional costs relating to any veterinary treatment needed by the dog

-There will also be an extra £25 charge incurred if the dog is taken into the care of our contractors out-of-hours
+There will also be an extra £27 charge incurred if the dog is taken into the care of our contractors outside of office hours

 A dog claimed on the day it is seized is charged as one day